Events & Training

 Fertility Society of Australia Annual Conference

-The Organising Committee is excited by the program we are putting together for the Fertility Society of Australia’s Annual Scientific Meeting being held from 11 to 15 September 2021 in Sydney.
+The Organising Committee is excited by the program we are putting together for the rescheduled Fertility Society of Australia’s Annual Scientific Meeting being held from 29 January to 2 February 2022 in Sydney.

 The main meeting, “View from the Bridge”, will navigate many of the current issues using the Past, Present and possible visions of the Future.
 We will be initiating new formats to promote collegiality across our membership including an innovative “global teleworkshop” drawing experts in from around the world by the IT opportunities we now have.
 In addition, themed sessions will focus on multidisciplinary topics such as gamete donation which along with debates on controversial issues will provide an exciting programme.